StrangeRanger/bash-style-guide/docs/guidelines/bash-idioms.md

     type: tip

 - **Clarity and Safety**: Arrays prevent errors caused by word splitting and glob expansion that can occur with space-separated strings.
-- **Flexibility**: Arrays allow for easy manipulation and access to individual elements, as well as simplified expansion in commands that accept multiple arguments.
+- **Flexibility**: Arrays make it easy to manipulate and access individual elements and to expand collections in commands that accept multiple arguments.
-- **Ease of Maintenance**: Code utilizing arrays is generally clearer and easier to maintain, particularly as script complexity increases.
+- **Ease of Maintenance**: Code that uses arrays is generally clearer and easier to maintain, especially as script complexity increases.

 ///